shourovr82/rexrox-quiz/README.md

-### Develop
+### Developed

-CREATED BY ON OF THE BEST NEWBIE WEB DEVELOPER SHAFIN RAHMAN
+CREATED BY ONE OF THE BEST NEWBIE WEB DEVELOPER SHAFIN RAHMAN

-## 📜 License
+## 📜 Web App License

 This software is licensed under the [SHAFIN](https://github.com/shourovr82)